tembo-io/tembo-images/README.md

 *   Automatically rebuilt every Monday to ensure they remain up-to-date.

+*   In addition to `quay.io/tembo/postgres`, als builds `quay.io/tembo/postgres-dev`, which contains the tooling to compile extensions, including compilers, Git, Curl, and more.

 ## Building

-The easiest way to build and load a single image into Docker is:
+The easiest way to build and load the `postgres` and `postgres-dev` images into Docker is:

 ```sh
 arch="$(uname -m)" pg_version=17.4 docker buildx bake --load